Pictures: YakutCostume, The Siberian Times

 How does it work?

-Through the little hole only a small portion of the light reaches the eye.
+Through the little hole (slit) only a small portion of the light reaches the eye.
 The largest part of the light from the lightbulb is stopped by the black paper.
-The sunglasses which the Inuit (Eskimos) from the North Pole invented to protect themselves from the blinding light, work in the same manner, they cut eyemasks with two tiny slits out of bone or wood.
+The sunglasses which the Inuit (Eskimos) from the North Pole invented to protect themselves from the blinding light, work in the same manner, they cut eyemasks with two tiny slits, out of bone or wood.

 siberiantimes.com